Top Dividend Stocks To Consider In November 2024

 Simply Wall St Dividend Rating: ★★★★★☆

-Overview: Daicel Corporation operates in the materials, medical/healthcare, smart, safety, and engineering plastics sectors across Japan, China, and internationally with a market cap of ¥366.76 billion.
+Overview: France Bed Holdings Co., Ltd. operates in Japan through its subsidiaries, focusing on medical services and home furnishing and health businesses, with a market cap of ¥42.68 billion.

-Operations: Daicel Corporation's revenue is primarily derived from its Engineering Plastics Business at ¥242.85 billion, Material Business at ¥195.47 billion, Safety Business at ¥95.51 billion, Smart Business at ¥35.82 billion, and Medical/Healthcare segment at ¥14.24 billion.
+Operations: France Bed Holdings Co., Ltd. generates revenue from its Medical Services segment, which accounts for ¥39.85 billion, and its Interior Health segment, contributing ¥19.90 billion.

 -